Centre for the Study of the Flemish Primitives

-Max Jakob Friedländer (1867-1958) was the first art historian who made an inventory of Early Netherlandish painting.
+Max Jakob Friedländer (1867-1958) was the first art historian to make an inventory of Early Netherlandish paintings.
 The first edition of his work appeared in German (1924-1937); the second, expanded edition in English (1967-1976).
 The latter consists of fourteen volumes, which you can download here: Early Netherlandish Painting.
-Our Friedländer database is actually the third - digital - edition, with a focus on the 15th century and supplemented with all the missing paintings, which were not known to Friedländer, but are known to the Centre for the Study of the Flemish Primitives.
+Our Friedländer database is the third ‒ digital ‒ edition, focusing on the 15th century and supplemented with all the missing paintings, which were not known to Friedländer, but are known to the Centre for the Study of the Flemish Primitives.

 Search the Friedländer database

-Scientific research has been the core activity of the Centre since its foundation by Paul Coremans in 1949.
-The Adoration of the Mystic Lamb by the Van Eyck brothers, a masterpiece in Western art history, had just returned to Belgium after the Second World War, after being retrieved from the Altaussee salt mines near Salzburg.
+Scientific research has been the core activity of the Study Centre since its foundation by Paul Coremans in 1949.
+The Adoration of the Mystic Lamb by the Van Eyck brothers, a masterpiece in Western art history, had just returned to post-war Belgium, having been retrieved from the Altaussee salt mines near Salzburg.
 The Study Centre then published two pioneering studies on the polyptych: a voluminous photo book with unseen macro photos (1948) and an innovative natural science study, L'Agneau Mystique au Laboratoire (1953).

-Bart Fransen: “We still stick to our foundations: our research is systematic, richly documented, interdisciplinary and available to a wide audience.
-We conduct research on all Flemish primitives, but Jan van Eyck has a special place in our hearts.
-He is our favourite and still plays a pioneering role in our work, as evidenced by the leading projects of recent years: the restoration of the Mystic Lamb, the recent publications on the polyptych, the website Closer to Van Eyck and finally the VERONA project that won the European Heritage Award.”
+Bart Fransen, head of the Study Centre: “We remain faithful to our foundations: our research is systematic, richly documented, interdisciplinary and available to a wide audience.
+We research all Flemish Primitives, but Jan van Eyck has a special place in our hearts.
+He is our favourite and still plays a pioneering role in our work, as evidenced by the leading projects of recent years: the restoration of the Ghent Altarpiece, the recent publications on the polyptych, the website Closer to Van Eyck and finally the VERONA project that won the European Heritage Award.”

 Unique documentation centre

-The Study Centre has an unparalleled collection of documents on the works of the Flemish Primitives, some six thousand paintings in total, spread across museums and collections all over the world.
+The Study Centre has an unparalleled collection of documents on the works of the Flemish Primitives, some six thousand paintings in total, spread across museums and collections worldwide.
 We continuously replenish our material and make it available to researchers via multiple channels:

-- The specialised library with more than one hundred and fifty metres of documentation, exclusively on the Flemish Primitives.
+- The specialised library is exclusively centred on the Flemish Primitives.
 The catalogue is accessible online via BALaT.
 Would you like to come and consult our collection?
-Make an appointment via email@example.com or phone us on +32 2 739 68 66.
+Please make an appointment via infoXV@kikirpa.be or phone us on +32 2 739 68 66.

 - The photo archive.
-Here you will find some forty thousand photographs and detail shots of works by 15th-century Flemish masters.
-You can consult the photographs made by the Royal Institute for Cultural Heritage and download them free of charge via BaLAT.
+Here you will find some forty thousand photographs and detailed shots of works by 15th-century Flemish masters.
+You can consult the pictures taken by the Royal Institute for Cultural Heritage and download them free of charge via BALaT.

-- The Friedländer database: an online overview of all the works by the Flemish Primitives between 1400 and 1500.
-It is a digital continuation of the standard work on this subject: Early Netherlandish Painting by Max Jakob Friedländer.
+- The Friedländer database is an online overview of all the works by the Flemish Primitives between 1400 and 1500.
+It is a digital continuation of the leading work on this subject: Early Netherlandish Painting by Max Jakob Friedländer.

-We still stick to our foundations: our research is systematic, richly documented, interdisciplinary and available to a wide audience.
-We conduct research on all Flemish primitives, but Jan van Eyck has a special place in our hearts.
+We remain faithful to our foundations: our research is systematic, richly documented, interdisciplinary and available to a wide audience.
+We research all Flemish Primitives, but Jan van Eyck has a special place in our hearts.

 Three scientific series present the results of the various research projects of the Study Centre, often carried out in cooperation with local and foreign specialists: